Image by vecteezy.com

 2. Garner opinions

 A survey of attitudes is helpful.
 How do your key employees feel?
-Don’t worry if there isn’t universal agreement.
+It’s important to get a sense of how your employees, especially if you’re certain to implement changes.
+So don’t worry if there isn’t universal employee agreement.

-3. If you conclude that a policy change is necessary, anticipate any complaints and questions
+3. If a policy change is necessary, anticipate complaints and questions

 Prepare for the likelihood your employees will have concerns.
 Anticipate what their concerns will be.
 They’ll want to know how they’ll be affected.